cipriancraciun/covid19-datasets/readme.md

 ## About

-This repository contains various datasets related to COVID-19 (JHU CSSE, NY Times):
+This repository contains various datasets related to COVID-19 (JHU CSSE, NY Times, ECDC):
 * the data files are available inside the [./exports](./exports) folder;
 * the original and intermediary data files are available inside the [./imports](./imports) folder;